 Interfund activity is reported as either loans or transfers.
 Loans are reported as interfund receivables and payables as appropriate and are subject to elimination upon consolidation.
 All other interfund transactions are treated as transfers and are not required to be repaid by the funds.
 Transfers between governmental or proprietary funds are netted as part of the reconciliation to the government-wide financial statements.
 Transferred funds are used for operational purposes by the recipient fund.
-The general fund received \$ 49,925 of net transfers from the sewer fund and \$ 8,306 of net transfers from the water fund during the year.
+The general fund transferred \$ 21,472 of net transfers to the sewer fund and received \$ 203,226 of net transfers from the water fund during the year.